gavvvr/obsidian-imgur-plugin/README.md

 You might not want to see your Obsidian images tied to Imgur account.

 For this case there is an 'Anonymous Imgur upload' option.
-To perform anonymous uploads, the plugin needs a **Client ID**.
-This plugin is already shipped with the embedded **Client ID**, which will be used by default until you provide your own.
-But this same Client ID will also be used by other users around the world, which may lead to [reaching daily upload limits](#known-limitations) for this shared Client ID.

-If you face problems with anonymous images upload, it is recommended to generate your own Client ID.
-Please follow instructions below.

-#### Obtaining your own Client ID

-If you do not have an imgur.com account, you need to [get one](https://imgur.com/register) first.

-After you signed in, go to <https://api.imgur.com/oauth2/addclient>
-and generate **Client ID** for Obsidian:

-- provide application name, i.e. "Obsidian"
-- choose "OAuth 2 authorization without a callback URL"
-- and specify your e-mail

-You only need **Client ID**, Client secret is not required, no need to record it.

 ## FAQ